faizandarwesh/SnapWalls/README.md

-# Snap Wall Flutter Project
+# SnapWalls Flutter Project

-Snap Wall is a Flutter application designed to provide users with a stunning collection of wallpapers.
+SnapWalls is a Flutter application designed to provide users with a stunning collection of wallpapers.
 Users can explore, download, and favorite wallpapers seamlessly while enjoying a user-friendly experience.

 ---